MeltWS/ProShinePathfinder/ADDINGMAPS.md

 KantoMap["Route 2_C"] = {["Viridian City"] = {1}, ["Route 2_D"] = {1, {["abilities"] = {"cut"}}}, ["Route 2 Stop"] = {1}}
 KantoMap["Route 2_D"] = {["Route 2 Stop3"] = {1}, ["Route 2_C"] = {0, {["abilities"] = {"cut"}}}}
 ```
-Here we have distance 0 because we do not want the algorithm to weight the path between submap, it could have been 0.2 or something else aswell.
+Here we have distances of 0 because we do not want the algorithm to weight the path between submap, it could have been 0.2 or something else as well.
 Note that each submap have it's own links and restrictions.

-Sometimes after subdivising Maps the script will need to know which specific cell to go, because a map can link to multiple submaps with the same parent map, and Proshine won't understand moveToMap(Route 2_B).
+Sometimes, after subdividing Maps the script will need to know which specific cell to go on, because a map can link to multiple submaps with the same parent map, and Proshine won't understand moveToMap(Route 2_B).
 And if we use moveToMap("Route 2") it will go to the closest submap, which we do not always want.
 Therefore we need linkExceptions:
 located in `LinkExceptions`
 ```lua
 linkExce["node"] = {